subsquid/docs/docs/tutorials/bayc/step-two-deriving-owners-and-tokens.md

     return transfers
 }
 ```
-Here we used the `Context` type for the `ctx` variable.
+In this case, we used the Contexttype for the `ctx` variable.
 Let's define it:

 ```bash
 import { TypeormDatabase, Store } from '@subsquid/typeorm-store'
 import { EvmBatchProcessor, BatchProcessorItem, BatchHandlerContext } from '@subsquid/evm-processor'